• Skip to primary navigation

 Notes

-• Instead of vanilla paste, you can use 1 whole vanilla pod with the inside scraped out and added to the milk (remove the pod when adding the milk to the egg) or 1 teaspoon of vanilla extract.
+• Instead of vanilla paste, you can use 1 whole vanilla pod with the inside scraped out and added to the milk (remove the pod when adding the milk to the egg) or 1 tsp of vanilla extract.

 • Make sure the milk is not too hot when you mix it with the eggs it should be just warm to avoid scrambling the eggs.